Robotics startups won’t win without also incorporating AI, as Karakuri’s fundraise shows – TechCrunch

 Similarly, robotics as a sector won’t go anywhere without being married to powerful machine learning and visual systems.

-Thus it is that startups that can do both AI and blend this with robotics, that might be either off the shelf robotic arms or tools, will position themselves far higher up the valuation stack.
+Thus it is that startups that can do both AI and blend this with robotics, which might be either off the shelf robotic arms or tools, will position themselves far higher up the valuation stack.

-So it’s signification that UK-based startup Karakuri has ‘opened the kimono’ on it’s plans to do just that.
+So it’s significant that U.K.-based startup Karakuri has “opened the kimono” on its plans to do just that.

-Karakuri uses a combination of robotics, machine learning, optics, and sensors to deliver a robot which will make personalized, freshly prepared, high-quality meals.
-The advantage is that the robot can make something which matches exactly what the customer wants (no nuts and seed for instance, just this amount of dressing etc ) and the result can also minimize food waste.
+Karakuri uses a combination of robotics, machine learning, optics and sensors to deliver a robot that will make personalized, freshly prepared, high-quality meals.
+The advantage is that the robot can make something that matches exactly what the customer wants (no nuts and seed for instance, just this amount of dressing, etc.) and the result can also minimize food waste.

 The startup comes at the right time.
 Research shows that almost two-thirds of consumers globally now follow a diet that limits or prohibits the consumption of some foods or ingredients due to food intolerance, as well as following a specific weight loss diet.